You see the formula below. These are essential items when learning the Teaching of Buddha. They go as follows:

-4. To forget myself is to throw me into Buddha's World.
+4. and to forget myself is to throw me into Buddha's world.

 Rev. Doei Fujii

 Return to the Formula in Buddhism series of articles.